This page is actually a collection of articles – all written by me

 1.7°C rise from 26.6°C to 28.3°C at the weather station (see blue line in the

-but I have no idea how that could affect barometric altitude.
+Whatever, I have no idea how temperature could affect barometric altitude.

 It's even possible that the pressure sensor has some